Four Seasons Young Mens Christian Association

 How does Four Seasons Young Mens Christian Association spend its money?

 Four Seasons Young Mens Christian Association directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Four Seasons Young Mens Christian Association tax-deductible?